 Giving Back Globally

 Kiva makes small business loans to entrepreneurs around the globe.
 We have been making Kiva loans for over ten years, providing working capital to aspiring business owners around the globe.
 This can also be a great learning experience for your children: they learn about geography, giving, and the economic conditions in other countries.
-Iridium is making monthly donations to Kiva, and has helped to fund more than 120 loans.
+Iridium is making monthly donations to Kiva, and has helped to fund nearly 200 loans.
 You can view the Iridium Technology loan portfolio at www.kiva.org/lender/iridiumtechnology.

 Rafe’s Brain | Birmingham, UK: justgiving.com/rafesbrain